3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Backpacker Street, Ho Chi Minh City, Vietnam

-The west end of Saigon District 1 is heavily favored by backpackers and budget travelers; it is packed with hotels, restaurants and bars – and is well-known party mecca.
+The west of Saigon District 1 is heavily favored by backpackers and budget travelers.
 However, during the day, there are a few worthwhile sights to check out, too!

 Getting Lunch Ready, Ho Chi Minh City, Vietnam

-Pro Tip: Find more details about these sights and more in our Guide of Things To Do in Ho Chi Minh City!
+Pro Tip: Find even more gems in our Guide of Things To Do in Ho Chi Minh City!

 Dinner: Pho Quynh or Bun Cha 145